-Note: Only GREAT220 is available on 1st August 2018, the rest are no longer available.
+Note: Only GREAT220 is available from 7 May 2019, the rest are no longer available.

-It is to be confirmed if you can use the Supplementary Retirement Scheme (SRS) for this.
+It is to be confirmed if you can use the Supplementary Retirement Scheme (SRS).

 Pros of GREAT220

-- Relatively low risk given that they are products of reputable insurance companies
+- Relatively low risk given that they are products of a reputable insurance company

 Cons of GREAT220